rafasoares/cancancan-wiki/Abilities-in-Database.md

 What if a non-programmer needs to modify the user abilities, or you want to change them without having to re-deploy the application?
 In that case it may be best to store the permission logic in a separate model, let's call it Permission.
 It is easy to use the database records when defining abilities.

-For example, let's assume that each user has_many :permissions, and each permission has "action", "subject_class" and "subject_id" columns.
+For example, let's assume that each user `has_many :permissions`, and each permission has "action", "subject_class" and "subject_id" columns.
 The last of which is optional.

 ```ruby
 class Ability